shujaatbakhsh25/BestGroupEver/README.md

 - Run `python3 main.py` (`main.py` program calls `Add_WatermarkV3.py` to generate a list of unique images/arrays for the users defined in `users.csv`)
 - That's it!
 Program loads all the orginal images from `src` folder and stores the watermarked images to `dest` folder consisting of individual users.
 - We can identify the original user with which the image file was shared by reading and decoding the watermarked image.

+### Results

+Here are some of the results comparing original and watermarked images